-If we’re having people over to stay, I love the idea of baking something the day before that keeps well – or even improves – upon sitting for a day or two.
-That way when people wake up they can help themselves to a hot drink and a slice of cake, satisfying those immediate morning hunger pangs.
+If we’re having people over to stay, I love baking something the day before that keeps well – or even improves – upon sitting for a day or two.
+That way when people wake up, they can help themselves to a hot drink and a slice of cake, satisfying those immediate morning hunger pangs.
 Those who need to dash off early have been fed, and for those hanging around a little later, it buys me a bit of extra time to get organised, whipping up a round of bacon sandwiches or similar.

 As early morning arsenal, this cake fits the bill wonderfully.
 Easy to throw together the day before, and it improves after a day in its tin.
 The apples and sponge seem to cook into each other, creating a dense, moist sponge, with a sweet crisp topping.
 Perfectly seasonal for late summer and autumn.

 Like so many of my favourite bakes, this is a Canadian Living recipe I’ve cooked and loved for years.

 2 tsp cinnamon

 2 ¾ cups thinly sliced peeled Granny Smith apples (about 4 medium apples)

 1 tbsp flour